BBI Judgement: Ruling

-In an unanimous ruling, the five-judge bench made up of presiding judge, Justice Joel Ngugi; Justice George Odunga; Justice Jairus Ngaah; Justice Teresia Matheka; and Justice Chacha Mwita declared the BBI Process as irregular, illegal and unconstitutional.
+In a unanimous ruling, the five-judge bench made up of presiding judge, Justice Joel Ngugi; Justice George Odunga; Justice Jairus Ngaah; Justice Teresia Matheka; and Justice Chacha Mwita declared the BBI Process as irregular, illegal and unconstitutional.
 The judges focused on 17 issues "which form the center of dispute surrounding the BBI initiative and forms the background of the final reliefs issued by the court," Justice Ngugi said.
 In a four-hour televised ruling, the judges said that President Kenyatta had violated the constitution by initiating a process which ought to have been started by ordinary citizens.
 They also ruled that the BBI constitutional committee, a body created by the president, was illegal, adding that Mr Kenyatta had failed the leadership and integrity test.

 The court also said that the five million signatures collected by the BBI taskforce to support the initiative did not make it a citizen-led process.